linode/docs/docs/guides/development/javascript/javascript-base-64-decode/index.md

 ## What Are the Benefits of Base64 Code?

 Base64 is very convenient and enhances compatibility and security.
-Here are some of the advantages of Base64.
+Following are some of the advantages of Base64:

 - It allows binary or image files to be embedded in HTML or CSS files.
 Base64 is compatible with JavaScript, CSS, and HTML.
 - It is lossless.
 All information is retained during the encoding and decoding process.